CredibleOpossum/godot-key-extractor/README.md

 Probably nothing, it's not the end of the world or anything.
 If you are interested in protecting your assets I would recommend modifying the Godot source code and change how the key is stored, you could XOR or even just reverse the key.

 The function you would have to modify is [this one](https://github.com/godotengine/godot/blob/master/core/io/file_access_encrypted.cpp#L39).

+# Ghidra?
+Ghidra has very good static analysis, when this tool fails to grab the key it points to where you (probably) need to look.
+Ghidra is usually able to detect the key location from these instructions.